-Students at the University of Michigan Ann Arbor, whether law students, other graduate students, or undergraduates, must adhere to the university's policies and work to promote its values.
+Law students at the University of Michigan Ann Arbor must adhere to the university's policies and work to promote its values.
 The University of Michigan is a community devoted to learning, where everyone can advance, preserve, and transmit knowledge.
 Students and faculty have certain rights and responsibilities concerning intellectual honesty, free expression, and respect for the rights and dignity of others.

 Those who do not uphold the values of the university and who violate its policies may face hearings and sanctions.
-As a law student, an accusation of academic, professional, or personal misconduct can jeopardize your entire academic and legal career.
+As a law student, an accusation of academic or professional misconduct can jeopardize your entire legal career.
 The consequences of a misconduct determination go far beyond school sanctions—you may not be admissible under the State Bar of Michigan for lack of moral character.
 Academic or non-academic misconduct during law school can end your career before it starts.

 Misconduct at University of Michigan Law School

 The University of Michigan Law School sets standards for members of its community concerning three forms of conduct—academic, professional, and personal.
-The Law School's standards are not necessarily hard and fast rules, but more like norms based on tradition, understanding, and shared academic and professional values.
-Their intent is more general, and the University of Michigan's policies are more specific; the two sets of rules work in tandem, and law students must adhere to both.
+The Law School's standards are not necessarily hard and fast rules, but rather norms based on tradition, understanding, and shared academic and professional values.
+The intent of the Law School's policies is more general whereas the University of Michigan's policies are more specific; the two sets of rules work in tandem, and law students must adhere to both.

 Although the University of Michigan's Law School divides standards into academic, professional, and personal, it's important to note that some behavior may violate more than one standard.
 These conduct standards apply to work taken at the Law School and outside the Law School for course credit.